Mr. Pibb

-Pibb Xtra is a reformulation of Mr. Pibb (sometimes styled as Mr. PiBB), a soft drink created and marketed by The Coca-Cola Company.
-It has several variants.
-As of 2020, it is sold in bottles, cans, and two-liter bottles, and is available in most Coca-Cola Freestyle machines.
-It has a subtle cherry undertone.
+Mr. Pibb, formerly Pibb Xtra and Peppo, is a soft drink created and marketed by The Coca-Cola Company.
+It is similar to and considered a competitor to Dr Pepper.

+As of 2025, Mr. Pibb is sold in bottles, cans, and two-liter bottles, and is available in most Coca-Cola Freestyle machines, and a zero sugar version is available.